top of page

 • Frees Hands: It makes everyday tasks more manageable while still nurturing the baby.

-• Supports Breastfeeding: Babywearing can help with feeding on demand and responding to cues.
+• Supports Breastfeeding: Babywearing helps with feeding on demand and responding to cues.

-• Encourages Development: Being upright and close to a caregiver helps baby’s physical and social development.deserve.
+• Encourages Development: Being upright and close to a caregiver aids a baby’s physical and social development.

 How to Babywear Safely

-Anyone can learn to babywear.
+Anyone can learn to babywear, and it can be a wonderful experience.
 Here are a few basic tips:

-• Choose a Carrier or Wrap: There are different styles like soft-structured carriers, slings, or wraps.
+• Choose a Carrier or Wrap: There are different styles available, such as soft-structured carriers, slings, or wraps.
 Choose one that feels comfortable and supportive.

-Here are 3 Amazon options to help you get started:
+Here are three Amazon options to help you get started:

 • Follow the T.I.C.K.S.
 Rule for Safety:

-• Practice at Home First: Try babywearing around the house before going out, to get used to the fit and feel.
+• Practice at Home First: Try babywearing around the house before going out.
+This will help you get used to the fit and feel.

-• Ask for Help: There are babywearing groups, videos, and Doulas who can help with positioning and safety.
+• Ask for Help: There are babywearing groups, videos, and Doulas who can provide assistance with positioning and safety.

 In Delaware, the Tradition Lives On

-MB&B is proud to support mothers and families in Delaware who continue to babywear, whether it’s passed down from family, learned in recovery, or discovered as a tool for connection.
+MB&B is proud to support mothers and families in Delaware who continue to babywear.
+Whether it is passed down from family, learned in recovery, or discovered as a tool for connection, babywearing carries deep cultural significance.

-Black Babywearing Week is a celebration of that legacy and a reminder that culturally grounded care still lives in our communities every day.
+Black Babywearing Week is a celebration of that legacy.
+It serves as a powerful reminder that culturally grounded care is present in our communities every day.

 This week, MB&B honors the beauty, strength, and care found in the simple act of holding a baby close.